WSMorrison/The_Dangerous_Maze/README.md

 ![An example of an opponent encounter, showing examples of all three outcomes.](./assets/images/encounter.png)

 - The code tracks which opponents have been called and excludes them from duplicate selection.
+- There is a system of hints that will give the user a hint about which row or position the exit door is not in after each third turn.
+The function tracks which hints were given so there will be no duplicate hints.
 - The code clears the screen and rebuilds the game board at each input to maintain a clean look.

 # Testing